Connor Joe Preview, Player Props: Pirates vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is No. 1 in the league with a collective 9.7 strikeouts per nine innings.
+- The 9.7 strikeouts per nine innings compiled by the Twins pitching staff leads the league.

-- The Twins have a 3.89 team ERA that ranks eighth among all league pitching staffs.
+- The Twins' 3.91 team ERA ranks eighth among all league pitching staffs.

-- In his most recent appearance on Sunday against the Philadelphia Phillies, the right-hander tossed six scoreless innings while surrendering two hits.
+- In his last time out on Friday, Aug.
+11, the lefty tossed 1 2/3 innings against the Philadelphia Phillies, giving up six earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.